Depression in Children and Adolescents

 • Poor concentration

 There are key points that need to be considered in assessing children and adolescents with depression.
 Particular attention needs to be given to the psychosocial contributors.
-It is important to ask question in private as well as taking a history with parents or others present.
+Ask questions with the child on their own, as well as taking a history with parents or carers present.

 • Potential triggers (e.g. loss of a family member)